brianyingling/notes/udemy/aws-certified-solutions-architect-associate/14-messaging.md

     * asynchronous / event-based communication: application to queue to application
         * buying service ---> queue ---> shipping service
 * Synchronous between applications can be problematic if there are sudden spikes of traffic
-* What if you need to suddenly encode 1000 videos but usually it's 10
+* What if you need to suddenly encode 1000 videos but usually it's 10?
-* In that case it is better to *decouple* your applications
+* In that case it is better to *decouple* your applications so that it can scale better
     * using SQS: queue model
     * using SNS: pub/sub model
     * using Kinesis: real-time streaming model